binkley/modern-java-practices/README.md

 * Move to JDK 15 from 11 when tooling is ready
 * Example _Integration Test_
-* Discuss spotless plugin for Gradle and Maven -- update section on linting
+* Discuss the spotless plugin for Gradle and Maven -- update section on linting